PAYONE-GmbH/plentymarkets-7/meta/documents/user_guide_en.md

 ## Adjusting the Ceres checkout

 In the next step, an adjustment to your Ceres checkout settings is necessary.
-These adjustments need to be made so that customers using PAYONE for payment processes can enter their date of birth correctly.
+These adjustments need to be made so that customers using PAYONE for payment processes can enter their date of birth (for secure invoice only) correctly.

 <div class="alert alert-warning" role="alert">
   Note: Make sure to carefully carry out the settings described below.
 Otherwise, your customers will not be able to complete the payment process using PAYONE in your online store!
 </div>

-##### Adjusting the Ceres checkout:
+##### Adjusting the Ceres checkout for secure invoice:

 1. Go to **Plugins » Plugin overview**. <br > → The plugin overview opens.
 2. Click on **Ceres**. <br > → The plugin opens.